 If you’re considering filing a “Charge of Discrimination” against your employer, be aware that there are certain timeframes and guidelines you must follow.

-- Charges for violation of federal law, including Title VII, must be filed within 300 days from the date of the last adverse employment action.
+- Charges for violation of federal law, including Title VII, must be filed within 300 days from the date of the last adverse employment action (in Florida the rule is 300 days.
+Some states do not have a work-share agreement with the EEOC and the time period to file is only 180 days).

-- Charges for claims brought under the FCRA must be filed within 365 days.
+- Charges for claims brought under the FCHR must be filed within 365 days.

-Once a Charge is filed, then either the EEOC or FCHR begin investigating the allegations contained in the Charge.
+Once a Charge is filed, then either the EEOC or FCHR begins investigating the allegations contained in the Charge.
 The results obtained by a Charging Party from EEOC and FCHR investigations vary greatly.
+Typically, after 180 days, you may file a lawsuit provided that the EEOC has notissued a determination or right-to-sue letter.
+You do not need to wait around forever while the charge is pending with the EEOC before taking independent action.
+If a right to sue letter is issued before 180 days, shorter time frames within which to file are applicable.